 |Blend (High Mileage)||$38.00|

-Firestone Oil Change Cost
+Firestone Standard Oil Change Cost

 The Firestone oil change cost also includes an inspection of your car’s oil filter and used oil, and if necessary, replace the filter.
 The service also includes an air filter and cabin filter inspection, and if necessary replace them.
-A Firestone automotive technician may also perform a courtesy inspection which comes with topping of fluids (including the engine coolant and window washer fluid).
+A Firestone automotive technician may also perform a courtesy inspection which comes with a topping of fluids (including the engine coolant and window washer fluid).

 Firestone was established by Samuel Firestone in 1900 to provide for the buggies, wagons and other transportation available during the time.
-It didn’t take long however, for Firestone to see the huge potential in the burgeoning car industry.
+It didn’t take long, however, for Firestone to see the huge potential in the burgeoning car industry.
 Fortunately, Firestone was good friends with Henry Ford, and this led to his company becoming the supplier of the Ford Motor Company.

 The company’s original headquarters was in Akron, Ohio, the same as that of rival Goodyear.
 For the next 75 years, Firestone and Goodyear would battle for supremacy in the tire industry.
 In 1979, Firestone hired John Nevin to breathe new life into the company, and Nevin instituted several reforms, including the transfer of its headquarters from Akron to Chicago.